Episode 7: Why've You Brought That?

 During the GJ conversation Marian relates that Mr Rawson "...made a lewd comment.
 About Mr. Abbott.
 Who - apparently - is now engaged to Miss Greenwood of Field House in Sowerby"

-- Field House is a gorgeous Georgian building, but at the time was inhabited by the Stansfeld (or Stansfield) family, so Ι doubt if a Miss Greenwood lived there.
+- Field House is a gorgeous Georgian building, but at the time seems to have been inhabited by the Stansfeld (or Stansfield) family, so perhaps a Miss Greenwood didn't live there.
 We know that John Abbott never married.

 On GJ day 48 Anne is in York with her carriage having picked it up from the Norcliffes at Langton.